between you - the “Customer” - and

 (1) The contractor shall assume unlimited liability:

 (2) In the event of a slightly negligent breach of an obligation that is essential for the purpose of the contract (essential contractual duty), the contractor’s liability shall be limited to the amount of damage that is foreseeable and typical for the respective transaction.
-The contractor has taken out insurance for third-party financial loss with an insured sum of 250,000.00 EUR, which is the foreseeable and typical amount of damage.
-The liability assumed by the contractor shall be limited to this amount.
-The contractor hereby assures that the necessary insurance has been taken out.
-The contractor shall assume secondary liability if the damage is not covered by the insured sum.
+For the foreseeable and typical degree of property damage or financial loss, the contractor hereby guarantees it has taken out commercial liability insurance with an insured sum of EUR 250,000.00 per insured event.
+However, this shall be limited to EUR 1,000,000 for all claims made within a single year.
+The contractor shall assume secondary liability for the damage indicated in this paragraph.
 If the customer would like to insure a greater degree of damage, it may pay an additional risk premium and agree on a higher insured sum with the insurance company.
 The above provisions shall explicitly not apply if the contractor is held liable pursuant to § 8 (1).

 (3) The contractor shall not assume any further liability.